Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

-What Are Some of The Best Shows Available on Starz?
+What Are Some of The Best Series Available on Starz?

 Nudity, gore, sex, and some high-voltage drama - if you are watching a Starz original, you're guaranteed to come across most, if not all, of these elements.
 Granted, Starz doesn't have the reputation or backing the likes of HBO and Netflix possess, but it still has some shows you'd want to binge on.
 Without any further ado, let's take a look at some of the best Starz TV shows on offer.

 The Girlfriend Experience